mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Special Robots and Other Synthetics

-TRAVELLER

 BIOLOGICAL ROBOT PROPERTIES

-All biological robots have ‘Natural-looking’ and ‘Self- repairing’ properties – meaning healing, not the chassis repair option, although that option can be added separately.
+All biological robots have ‘Natural-looking’ and ‘Self-repairing’ properties – meaning healing, not the chassis repair option, although that option can be added separately.
 The interface between a biobot’s robot brain and its biological body is detectable,